 This discussion should be read in conjunction with the consolidated financial statements and accompanying notes included in our Annual Report on Form 10-K for the year ended August 29, 2019.
 All period references are to our fiscal periods unless otherwise indicated.
 Our fiscal year is the 52 or 53-week period ending on the Thursday closest to August 31.
 Fiscal year 2020 contains 53 weeks and the fourth quarter of 2020 will contain 14 weeks.
+The first quarters of fiscal 2020 and 2019 each contained 13 weeks.
 All tabular dollar amounts are in millions, except per share amounts.